Key Speakers

 CHRISSY GRANT - AUSTRALIA

-Chrissy Grant is an Australian archaeologist known for her work in Indigenous archaeology and cultural heritage.
-She has specialized in the preservation and study of archaeological sites related to Australia's Indigenous cultures, working on excavation projects and heritage management concerning the ancestral traditions and practices of Aboriginal communities.
+Known for her work in many aspects of Indigenous and cultural heritage assessment, planning and management in Australia and internationally, she has worked in the preservation and archaeological sites related to Australia’s Indigenous cultures, and now working in areas such as policy and advising on archaeological sites and advocating for Indigenous Peoples’ voice, recognition, and rights for their cultural heritage values to be recognised in projects and heritage management concerning the ancestral traditions and practices of Aboriginal communities.

 ADAM MARKHAM - UK